-Yep, it’s Winter in the northern hemisphere.
+It’s winter in the northern hemisphere.
 The days are short, the nights are long, and the light is dim.
-Because of the limited sunlight our opportunities to make Vitamin D are very much reduced – and that’s bad news for our mood.
+Due to the limited sunlight our opportunities to make vitamin D are much reduced – and that’s bad news for our mood.
 In this article we will explore why low vitamin D bowls us over, and what we can do about it.

 Why is vitamin D important for good mood?

-In an nutshell: vitamin D is needed for healthy moods.
+Vitamin D is needed for healthy moods.
 Vitamin D influences serotonin activity in the brain, and it is responsible for activating certain genes that control the release of neurotransmitters.
 Serotonin is one of our happy chemicals, and a vitamin D deficiency is associated with low levels of it.
-So… low vitamin D equals low serotonin, which equals low mood.

-It’s therefore of no surprise that medical studies have find low vitamin D levels to be associated with depression.
-This relationship was strongest among those with a history of depression.
-If you have a predisposition to depression then low vitamin D status will impact that.
-Yes, there are many other co-factors, beside vitamin D, needed for serotonin production – but in this article we’ll just be focusing on vitamin D.
+It’s of no surprise that medical studies have find low vitamin D levels to be associated with depression.
+This relationship was strongest among people with a history of depression.
+So, if you are predisposed to depression then you can expect a low vitamin D status to contribute to worsening of your symptoms.
+Serotonin production needs other co-factors, beside vitamin D – but here we’ll be focusing on vitamin D.

 What is your daily vitamin D requirement?

-Bearing in mind that vitamin D deficiency affects 75% of Americans and is now recognized as a pandemic, you may wish to check whether you have symptoms of low vitamin D. If you suspect a deficiency you can test for yourself via an in-home vitamin D test kit.
+Vitamin D deficiency affects 75% of Americans and is now recognized as a pandemic.
+You may wish to check whether you have symptoms of low vitamin D. If you suspect a deficiency you can test yourself via an in-home vitamin D test kit.
 Testing will indicate if you are 1) vitamin D deficient and need to raise your levels, or 2) in the healthy range and need to maintain them.
 Vitamin D tests can also be obtained through your doctor.

 How can we obtain vitamin D?

-The two main ways to increase your vitamin D levels are by exposing your bare skin to sunlight and by taking vitamin D3 supplements.
-They are the best options because it’s becoming widely acknowledged that you can’t get the right amount of vitamin D your body needs from food.
+The two most effective ways to increase your vitamin D levels are by exposing your bare skin to sunlight and by taking vitamin D3 supplements.
+They are the best options because it’s widely acknowledged that you can’t get the right amount of vitamin D your body needs from food.

 1. Getting your vitamin D from sunlight

-In Winter I make sure to always go for a walk in the middle of the day.
-On cloudy days the amount of vitamin D I’d generate from sunlight would be pretty much negligible.
+During winter I make sure to always go for a walk in the middle of the day.
+On cloudy days the amount of vitamin D I’d generate from sunlight would be negligible.
 But on sunny days it’s a small top-up to what I get from my diet and supplements.
-Besides… exercise boosts serotonin production, as does exposure to daylight – so even on the bleakest days that midday Winter walk genuinely improves my mood!
+Besides… exercise boosts serotonin production, as does exposure to daylight – so even on the bleakest days that midday winter walk noticeably improves my mood!

 2. Getting your vitamin D from supplements

-Being Winter with our access to sunlight being severely limited, you’ll need to consider vitamin D3 supplementation if you want to increase your vitamin D levels.
+During winter our access to sunlight is severely limited.
+You’ll need to consider vitamin D3 supplementation if you want to increase your vitamin D levels.
 I’m comfortable taking vitamin D3 supplements when I read the Vitamin D Council statement:

 “for most people, supplementing with vitamin D is a safe and healthy practice.
 Getting too much vitamin D is rare and hard to achieve, usually requiring you to take a supplement of much more than 10,000 IU a day for several months.”

-If you’re under the guidance of a doctor they tend to prefer topping up your vitamin D levels via a monthly vitamin D3 injection or a large single dose of oral vitamin D3.
-Your doctor may give you vitamin D2, make sure you get vitamin D3.
-Alternatively over the counter you can get vitamin D3 drops, topical applications, as well as the regular capsules/tablets/softgels.
+If you’re under the guidance of a doctor they prefer to top up your vitamin D levels via a monthly vitamin D3 injection or a large single dose of oral vitamin D3.
+Your doctor may try to give you vitamin D2, but make sure you get vitamin D3.
+Alternatively, over the counter you can get vitamin D3 drops, topical applications, as well as the regular capsules/tablets/softgels.
 Experiment to see which gives you the best results.

 In closing, there is another source of vitamin D: food.
 However very few foods naturally contain vitamin D, and foods that are fortified with vitamin D are often inadequate to satisfy either a child’s or an adult’s vitamin D requirement.
 But if you want to increase the amounts of vitamin-D-rich foods in your diet here is a list of the Top 10 foods highest foods in vitamin D, and the best vegetarian and vegan food sources of vitamin D.